Kampong Ah Lee Malaysian Delight

 - Seasonal times Open 7 days during the Edinburgh Festival

-No-frills spot which offers a taste of home to Edinburgh’s Malaysian community and locals in-the-know.
+Cosy spot which offers a taste of home to Edinburgh’s Malaysian community and locals

 Takeaway is available from both branches of the Kampung mini-empire on Clerk Street and Fountainbridge, so if Malaysian floats your boat (and it should) it’s a great option for a cheap and tasty pick-up.
 Specialities include stir fries, noodly slurpy soups and spicy curries.
 Sambal chicken is particularly good as is roti cenai, a flaky flat bread with a spicy sauce which has practically attained cult status.
 It’s all pretty reliable stuff, although some dishes do seem to betray that cheaper cuts of meat have been used.
 With no delivery service, take-away means calling into the restaurant, where friendly staff will happily explain the ins and outs of what remains a relatively unfamiliar menu.